-As the novel coronavirus (COVID-19) has made its way across the globe since December 2019 and continues to be an emerging pandemic, public health experts have learned more about how you can protect yourself, your family and your community against this virus.
+The novel coronavirus (SARS-CoV-2) or COVID-19 has made its way across the globe since December 2019 and continues to be an emerging pandemic.
+Public health experts have learned more about how you can protect yourself, your family and your community against this virus.
 Here’s our recap to-date:

 - Build your resilience by eating well, sleeping well and being active.
 Just as you protect yourself against any illness, get enough rest, eat right and exercise regularly.